Noise-Resilient Quantum Metrology

-In order to characterize the precision with which the phase signal can be estimated, and in particular its scaling with photon flux, we measure a series of PSDs of the phase estimator as the input squeezing level, and therefore the photon flux through the interferometer, is varied.
-For each value of the input squeezing level, the series consists of five PSD measurements.
-In each successive measurement, the phase signal injected into the interferometer is reduced by $50\%$.
-This allows us to verify that it is transduced linearly by the interferometer and to monitor any experimental drift. \Cref{fig:phaseSensitivity}(a) shows the PSD measurement at the optimal operating point for the largest injected phase signal, as the input squeezing level is varied.
-From these PSD measurements, we compute the imprecision in the phase estimator as the mean value of the PSD between 2.8 and 40~kHz (which excludes the 2~kHz modulation tone and any low-frequency noise).
-After collecting this data, we verify that the setup did indeed remain at the optimal operating point and did not drift significantly (see Methods).
-Additionally, by scanning all three demodulation phases as in \cref{fig:calibration}(b,c) we can calibrate the photon flux and end-to-end optical loss before and after the PSD measurements.
+In order to characterize the precision with which the phase signal can be estimated, and in particular its scaling with photon flux, we measure a series of PSDs of the phase estimator as the input squeezing level is varied.
+Before and after each measurement, we perform state tomography to determine the photon flux and losses.
+In each measurement, we inject a calibration tone into the interferometer's differential phase, $\delta\phi(t)$, at 2 kHz, which allows us to verify that the system is at its optimal operating point (see Supplementary Information). \Cref{fig:phaseSensitivity}(a) shows the PSD measurement at the optimal operating point as the input squeezing level is varied.
+From these PSD measurements, we compute the imprecision in the phase estimator as the mean value of the PSD between 2.8 and 40~kHz (which excludes the 2~kHz calibration tone and any low-frequency noise).

 \Cref{fig:phaseSensitivity}(b) shows the observed scaling of the phase precision with photon flux.
 The solid black line (gray band) shows the model of the expected scaling of the precision with photon flux for the mean optical loss (range of measured losses), and the dashed black line shows the model of the expected phase precision in the absence of losses, which achieves Heisenberg scaling.
 These theoretical curves are determined from \cref{eq:estPsdLossy} with experimentally measured losses and no free parameters.
-The gray line shows shot noise, the standard quantum limit; the phase precision of any measurement using only classical means must lie on or above this line.
-All our measurements lie beneath the standard quantum limit and approach Heisenberg scaling.
+The dotted line shows the SQL; the phase precision of any measurement using only classical means must lie on or above this line.
+All our measurements lie beneath the SQL and approach Heisenberg scaling.